SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

    For information on protocols and protocol extensions, see :doc:`Protocols`.

-For an in-depth discussion
+For an in-depth discussion of
-of classes and structures and
+when to use classes and
-when to use which,
+when to use structures,
-see [chapter that has yet to be written]
+see :doc:`ChoosingBetweenClassesAndStructures`.

 .. _Classes_DefinitionSyntax: